 SPRY vs. WebPT

-Where SPRY positions differently: SMS, patient portal, intake, PROMs, AI documentation, and BI are part of the base product, not separately priced modules.
-For clinics whose WebPT quote stacks several add-ons on top of the EMR, SPRY is often a meaningfully lower total cost — but the only way to know is to put both written quotes side by side.
+Where SPRY is different: SMS, patient portal, intake, PROMs, AI documentation, and BI are all in the base product — not separately priced modules.
+WebPT's quote typically stacks several add-ons to match what SPRY includes by default.
+Put both written quotes side by side before deciding.

 SPRY vs. Raintree